RugungDaimary/RugungDaimary/README.md

 # 💫 About Me:
-SDE Intern @STMicroelectronics and pursing B Tech in IT from Delhi Technological University<br>
+Intern @STMicroelectronics and pursing B Tech in IT from Delhi Technological University<br>

 ## 🌐 Socials: